Skip to content

 Tamedia Kubernetes as a Service (KaaS) Terraform Module

-Opinionated batteries included Terraform module to deploy Kubernetes in AWS.
+Opinionated Terraform module to deploy Kubernetes in AWS.
 Includes:

 Managed Addons: